jndean/Clockchecker/README.md

 # Clockchecker 🕰️
 Reddit user u/Not_Quite_Vertical posts [weekly Blood on the Clocktower puzzles](https://notquitetangible.blogspot.com/2024/11/clocktower-puzzle-archive.html).
 Clockchecker is a naïve solver of specifically these puzzles, which generates and checks all possible worlds.
-A driving motivation is for implementing new characters to be as easy as possible.
+A driving motivation behind the design of clockchecker is for implementing new characters to be as easy as possible, because hobbies are supposed to be fun.

 ## Puzzle Solving Examples
 <p align="center">